PapayaResearch/ctag/README.md

 ### Hyperparameters

-We use AX to sweep the hyperparameters of an algorithm with just a flag.
+We use AX to sweep the hyperparameters of an algorithm with just a config field.
 First, you need to update the version of `ax-platform` because of some dependency issues with other packages

 ```bash
 pip install ax-platform==0.2.8